Jasmine9003/Project-Team-14/README.md

    then ./manage up or ./manage start

-  If server needs to be started again,
+  If server needs to be started again, use the command ./manage down and then ./manage up
-  ./manage down
-  and then ./manage up